Citation, DOI & article data

 History and anatomy

-The carotid tubercle is also known as the Chassaignac tubercle, named after the French physician Edouard Chassaignac.
+The carotid tubercle is also known as the Chassaignac tubercle, as it is named after the French physician Edouard Chassaignac.

 - 1. Cha YD, Lee SK, Kim TJ, Han TH.
 The neck crease as a landmark of Chassaignac's tubercle in stellate ganglion block: anatomical and radiological evaluation.
 (2002) Acta anaesthesiologica Scandinavica.
 46 (1): 100-2.
 Pubmed